eumel8/contributor-test/doc/source/operators/introduction.rst

 To find documentation on how to deploy and run OpenStack you can look up the `OpenStack Manuals <https://docs.openstack.org/>`_ web page.

+To find tools on how to deploy and run OpenStack you can look up the `OpenStack Manuals <https://docs.openstack.org/>`_ web page.